How to stop drinking

 Work with an addiction counselor.
 Your provider can help you find a mental health specialist trained in working with people who have problems with alcohol.

 Ask about medicines.
-Several medicines can help you quit drinking by getting rid of the craving for alcohol and blocking its effects.
+Several medicines can help you quit drinking by decreasing the craving for alcohol and blocking its effects.
 Ask your provider if one may be a good choice for you.

 Treatment programs.
 If you have been a heavy drinker for a long time, you may need a more intensive program.
 Ask your provider to recommend an alcohol treatment program for you.